git-town/git-town/docs/ARCHITECTURE.md

 parsing configuration data, syncing branches, calculating undo operations, interacting with the CLI, interacting with external hosting services, etc.

-Each subsystem defines its own domain concepts, types, business logic, and helper functions.
+Each subsystem defines its own data types, business logic, and helper functions.
 To prevent cyclic package dependencies, subsystems define concepts and data types in dedicated `*domain` packages.

 Higher-level subsystems like the business logic to sync branches use lower-level subsystems for executing Git and access configuration.
 Low-level subsystems